nextflow-io/nextflow/docs/reference/cli.md

 **Description**

 The `kuberun` command builds upon the `run` command and offers a deep integration with the Kubernetes execution environment.
 This command deploys the Nextflow runtime as a Kubernetes pod and assumes that you've already installed the `kubectl` CLI.
 The `kuberun` command does not allow the execution of local Nextflow scripts.
-For more information please refer to the {ref}`k8s-page` page.
+See {ref}`k8s-page` for more information.

 **Options**